Mouse Nuts Mattered To Tesla's Q3 Profitability

 OK, am I ready to stuff Sam's stiff into the furnace?
 Not quite yet.

 I'm distracted by the delivery figures.
-A useful tool for assessing many kinds of results is called trailing twelve months (NYSE:TTM).
+A useful tool for assessing many kinds of results is called trailing twelve months (TTM).
 For any given point in time, one looks back over the previous twelve months of results.

 Because Tesla reports deliveries quarterly rather than monthly, we need to modify the TTM calculation and instead use trailing four quarters.